 Construction activity is anticipated to commence in 2016.
 The expected timeframe for construction is approximately 12 to 18 months depending on weather.
+Construction of the Area East cap will commence in 2018 and is expected to last approximately 4 months.

-2.3 Construction Sequence
+2.3 Construction Sequencing